Red gurnard: Taxonomy

 The red gurnard was first formally described in 1758 as Trigla cuculus by Carl Linnaeus in the 10th edition of his Systema Naturae with the type locality given as the Mediterranean Sea.
 In 1925 the American zoologist Henry Weed Fowler classified this species in the monotypic taxon Aspitrigla, a subgenus of Chelidonichthys, and the red gurnard is the type species of the subgenus.
-The specific name cuculus is Latin for "cuckoo", a name which can be traced as far back as Aristotle, who claimed that gurnards made cuckoo-like noises when taken from the water.
+The specific name cuculus is Latin for "cuckoo", a name which can be traced as far back as Aristotle, who said gurnards made cuckoo-like noises when taken from the water.

 Description

 The red gurnard has a large angular head which does not have a deep occipital groove but has a steep snout, which is elongated forward with a flattened, two lobed rostrum covered in denticles.
 The first dorsal fin contains 9 or 10 spines, the first of which is serrated to the front and the second spine is not elongated. the second dorsal fin has 17 or 19 soft rays while the anal fin contains between 16 and 18 soft rays.
 The pectoral fins have 2 or 3 enlarged, separate rays.
-The scales in the lateral line resemble plates having being lengthened vertically.
+The scales in the lateral line resemble plates having been lengthened vertically.
 There are no scales on the breast and the front part of the belly.
 The colour is bright red on the upper body, pale on the lower body with pink pelvic fins.
 The anal fin is white at its base while the pectoral and dorsal fins are yellowish.
 This fish has a maximum published total length of 70 cm, although a fork length of 27.6 cm in males and 20.4 cm in females is more typical.